openhab/website/blog/2023-12-22-openhab-4-1-release.md

 # Highlights

-TODO: Write short summary

-Therefore, please have a look at the [**release notes**](https://github.com/openhab/openhab-distro/releases/tag/4.1.0) and check out the following highlights.
+As you might have already noticed in the activity statistics, openHAB has evolved much, but listing all enhancements would be too much.
+Please refer to the [**release notes**](https://github.com/openhab/openhab-distro/releases/tag/4.1.0)) to check out what's new and noteworthy (e.g. breaking changes).

+In the following sections, our maintainers and contributors are introducing some new features you don't want to miss!

 ## Add-on Suggestions

 While Thing discovery has been supported since openHAB 2.0 (if the binding implements it), users had to manually install the corresponding add-ons.
-This process, particularly for new users, slowed down the setup as they had to refer to the documentation to identify and install the necessary bindings.
+Particularly for new users, looking up the documentation to identify and install the necessary bindings slowed down the setup of their new openHAB installation.

 Six years after the introduction of Thing discovery, we are proud to announce add-on suggestions!

-When using the Setup Wizard or the add-On store, openHAB now suggests add-ons based on the devices found in your network and the programs installed on the openHAB server.
+When using the Setup Wizard or the add-on store, openHAB now suggests add-ons based on the devices found in your network and the programs installed on the openHAB server.
 This enhances the setup experience, making it more user-friendly, especially for those just getting started with openHAB.

 The add-on suggestions feature currently checks mDNS and UPnP traffic and performs a simple IP scan on your network to find out which devices you have at home.